 Here are four things you can do (not necessarily in this order):

 - Gather the facts.
-Act in wisdom instead of worry or frustration, and do what you can.
+Act in wisdom instead of worry or frustration, and do what you can on your part.

 - Share the burden with trusted friends who will remind you of God’s faithfulness and pray with you.

-- Pray hard and give your worries to Him.
+- Pray regularly and give your worries to Him.
 Decide to trust Him.

 - Praise Him in advance for who He is and what He will do.
-It’s faith that pleases God.
+Remember, He will never leave you nor forsake you.

 What helps you maintain self-control in times of trouble?
 Comment below!